Symptoms of a Clogged Transmission Filter

-The transmission oil filter removes damaging debris from the automatic transmission fluid.
-They get clogged with this debris in time.
-This is why they are replaced during regular service intervals.
-Steel mesh screen and surface filters are particularly vulnerable to blockage.
+The transmission oil filter removes damaging debris and abrasives from the automatic transmission fluid.
+These filters get clogged with this debris in time, resulting in reduced flow, and low oil pressure to the valve body.
+Steel mesh screen and surface filters are particularly vulnerable to blockage and replaced at regular service intervals.
 This drop in flow and pressure results in transmission oil pump starvation and low line pressure.

 The filter’s located in the transmission's oil pan and mounted to the valve body.
+Transmission fluid is drawn through the filter before entering the valve body.
 It cleans the fluid before it enters the pump and travels through the lubrication system.

 The filter protects the oil pump, transmission shafts, bushings, and bearings from harmful contaminants and debris.
 Additional filters in the transmission cooler line provide additional protection.